 Course Description

+The English General course focuses on consolidating and refining the skills and knowledge required to become competent, confident, and engaged users of English in everyday life, further education or training, and workplace contexts.
 Students comprehend, analyse, interpret and evaluate a wide range of texts and text types while creating analytical, imaginative, interpretive and persuasive texts in written, oral, multimodal and digital forms.
 The course aims to equip students with the skills to appreciate and utilise language for both personal and practical purposes.

 Course Description